henrikengstrom/jokk/README.md

 # Jokk

-[Jokk/Jåkk](https://en.wiktionary.org/wiki/jokk) is a basic Kafka inspection tools.
+[Jokk/Jåkk](https://en.wiktionary.org/wiki/jokk) is a basic Kafka inspection tool.

 The work `jokk` or `jåkk` is oronounced as you would the word for an enthusiast or participant in a specified activity (i.e. jock).